- What is lumbago?

 Stretching the spine

-Rotation of the thoracic spine
+Rotation of the thoracic spine:

-Make sure your back is straight while sitting and cross your arms at chest level.
+You can do a lot to combat lumbago with this exercise - because it is designed to promote the mobility of your stiffened thoracic spine.
+Perform the exercise carefully while sitting on a chair without a backrest or armrests or sitting cross-legged on the floor.
+Make sure your back is straight while seated and cross your arms at chest level.
 Now press your shoulders down and gently turn to the right.
 Hold this position for three to four seconds before returning to a straight position.
 Do the same for the left side.
 Repeat the exercise eight to ten times on each side. -

-Stretching the thoracic spine
+Stretch the thoracic spine:

-Stretching the gluteal muscles
+Stretching the gluteal muscles:

 For extra circulation, you can do this exercise while lying on your acupressure mat and move your knees in circles.